_edited.jpg)

 Social Media

-Social media platforms is a useful tool as it's not only a popular medium but also can be used to facilitate discussions and collaboration among students.
+Social media platforms are a useful tool, as they can also be used to facilitate discussions and collaboration among students.

 The affordances of using social media platforms are: